Mottingham

 A consistent priority for the community was to improve residents’ economic prospects, to combat income deprivation and unemployment in the Mottingham area.
 Big Local funding was invested in skills development and training, and the partnership worked with local organisations to ensure opportunities were offered to residents in a range of fields.

 Big Local funding was allocated to training and certification in food hygiene and mental health first aid.
 Residents were also supported to develop their employment, business, and driving skills, and training in gardening helped create a local kitchen garden.
+In the final years of the programme, the partnership supported digital training workshops to help older residents gain the skills and confidence to get online, access services and connect with others.

 Responding to crisis and urgent need